oluchilinda/oluchilinda/README.md

 - ⚡ Fun fact: ...
 -->

-I am a software developer and Technical Content Writer I love to build applications that add values to businesses .
+I am a software developer and Technical Content Writer<br>
+I love to build applications that add values to businesses .
 Some technologies I enjoy <br>
 working with are PYthon, Flask, Django, Scikit-learn , Pandas and Numpy etc.